For more information, or to place an order for any of our products, contact Donna: 07985661682 / email@example.com

-Hirsel Hebrideans – All of our sheep are handled regularly, receiving (almost) monthly foot care and other vet recommended treatments, as well as daily visits, by us, to wherever they’re grazing on the Hirsel.
+All of our sheep are handled regularly, normally receiving monthly foot care and other vet recommended treatments, as well as regular visits, by us, to wherever they’re grazing on the Hirsel.
 This makes most of them – there are a couple of headstrong mamas! – very manageable.
+We don’t use dogs for herding, but have ‘bucket trained’ our flock, meaning they come to the shake of a bucket, or even the call, which makes for stress free herding most of the time.
+(Things get a little exciting when lambing is eminent!)
 Many of them come to the hand for treats, and some like a bit of grooming.
-They graze our fields and meadows in the green months – doing a great job of getting the overgrowth under control – and are given quality feed and home-grown (pesticide free) fodder in the winter months.
-We don’t use dogs for herding, but have ‘bucket trained’ our flock, meaning they come to the shake, or even the call, which makes for stress free herding most of the time.
-(Things get a little exciting when lambing is eminent!)
+They graze our fields and meadows in the green months – they are important colleagues in the renovation of our meadows and woods – and are given quality feed and home-grown (pesticide free) fodder in the winter months.
 After hearing lots of advice about ‘don’t give them names, you’ll get too attached’ …we named all of our starter flock, and grew very attached to every one of the 12.
-Of course, as the flock grows, naming all the non-pedigree sheep has fallen to the wayside, but we still treat all of them with affection and as much kindness as is practically possible on a farm.
+Of course, as the flock grows beyond 60, naming all the non-pedigree sheep has fallen to the wayside, but we still treat all of them with affection and as much kindness as is practically possible on a farm.
 Our theory is that market day will be hard for everyone whether we’re attached or not – but loving them up a little makes life a lot more easy and fun in the meantime.

-Produce – At this time, The Hirsel is only growing fodder crops for our own animals.
-However, this year, we are experimenting with a variety of vegetable crops to see how they respond to our particular soil and farming style.
-If successful, we’ll be offering our produce for sale at area farm shops, as well as selling direct from The Hirsel.
-More news on this later in the year.
+Up until now, The Hirsel has only grown fodder crops for our own animals.
+However, this year (2017), we’re experimenting with a variety of vegetable crops to see how they respond to our particular soil and farming style.
+And by next spring, we’ll have a poly tunnel in operation, for the more delicate vegetables.
+If all goes well, we’ll be offering our produce for sale at local farm shops, as well as selling direct from The Hirsel.